Argentina during World War II: Ortiz's resignation and growing divisions

 Former President Marcelo T. de Alvear remained a leading advocate for the entry of Argentina on the Allied side, and a major political figure until his death in 1942.

 On the side of those opposing entry into the war, FORJA was the only political party that supported neutrality throughout the war, seeing it as an opportunity to get rid of what they considered British meddling with the Argentine economy.
 Starting in 1940, the FORJA faction led by Dellepiane and Del Mazo had drifted away from the organization and rejoined the UCR, while FORJA itself adopted more nationalistic and left-wing ideas, under the leadership of Arturo Jauretche.
 Nationalistic sectors of the army also promoted neutrality as a way to oppose the United Kingdom and its economic influence.
 Notably during this time, a plan was made by the Naval War College to invade the Falkland Islands, but was never put into operation.
-On the other hand, the newspaper El Pampero, financed by the German embassy, actively supported Hitler.
+On the other hand, the newspaper El Pampero, financed by the German embassy, actively supported Adolf Hitler.

 Within the Argentine Army, Germanophile sentiments were strong among many officers, an influence that predated both world wars, having been steadily growing since 1904.
 Generally, it did not involve a rejection of democracy but rather an admiration of German military history, which combined with an intense Argentine nationalism influenced the main stance of the army towards the war: maintaining neutrality.
 The arguments in favor ranged from support for the Argentine military tradition (as the country had been neutral during both World War I and the War of the Pacific), to a rejection of foreign attempts to coerce Argentina into joining a war perceived as a conflict between foreign countries with no Argentine interests at stake, to outright Anglophobia.
-Though only a handful of military leaders actually supported Adolf Hitler, and pro-Axis positions were a minority, their true influence inside the army remains difficult to ascertain, as their advocates generally disguised themselves and adopted nationalist arguments.
+Though only a handful of military leaders actually supported Hitler and pro-Axis positions were a minority, their true influence inside the army remains difficult to ascertain, as their advocates generally disguised themselves and adopted nationalist arguments.

 Meanwhile, the Communist Party aligned itself with the diplomatic policies of the Soviet Union.
 As a result, it supported neutrality and opposed the British influence in Argentina during the early stages of the war, in line with the Treaty of Non-Aggression between Germany and the Soviet Union.
 The launching of Operation Barbarossa and the consequent Soviet entry in the war changed that attitude.
 Some Trotskyists promoted the fight against the Third Reich as an early step of an international class struggle.